-25 credits based on the requirements of the specific discipline at the baccalaureate institution the student plans to attend.

-- PHYS& 121L, 122L, 123L.

-- · CHEM& 121L required for Engineering majors.
-Other majors should select 5 credits of science based on advising.

-- MATH& 163 or MATH& 146.
+25 credits based on the requirements of the specific discipline at the baccalaureate institution the student plans to attend. - PHYS& 121L, 122L, 123L. - CHEM& 121L required for Engineering majors.
+Other majors should select 5 credits of science based on advising. - MATH& 163 or MATH& 146.

 The remaining 35 credits should be planned with the help of an advisor based on the requirements of the specific discipline at the baccalaureate institution the student selects to attend.
 For engineering disciplines, these remaining 35 credits should include a design component consistent with ABET accreditation standards.
 A maximum of five credits of nonacademic electives may be accepted.

-Associate in Biology Education

-The Associate in Biology Education is designed as a Major Related Program (MRP) for transfer with junior standing to baccalaureate institutions; it was created to aid students interested in becoming secondary biology teachers.
-Future high school teachers must pursue a major in their field as well as entrance into a school of education.
-Students should check specific requirements of their intended transfer school.

-To qualify for an Associate in Biology Education Degree you must complete a minimum of 90 credits in courses numbered 100 or above, with a cumulative grade point average (GPA) of 2.0 or better.
+Associate in Business The Associate in Business degree is designed as a Direct Transfer Agreement (DTA)/Major Related Program (MRP) for transfer with junior standing to baccalaureate institutions.
+It is generally pursued by students who plan to transfer to a four-year university as a business major after completing their first two years at Peninsula College.
+The degree indicates that a student has completed a two-year business program, which may be of value in career or lifetime goals.
+Students should check specific requirements of their intended transfer institution.
+To qualify for an Associate in Business Degree you must complete a minimum of 90 credits in courses numbered 100 or above, with a cumulative grade point average (GPA) of 2.0 or better.
+BASIC Requirements:

-ENGL& 101 5 credits

-Mathematics Skills (10 credits):
+Communication Skills (10 credits):